WUSTL-Biol4220/home/labs/lab_11.md

 After generating output, there are multiple ways to share those files on the cluster with other computers.

+(*Note: this last section using secure copy does not currently work due to network permissions issues, but that should be resolved in the coming weeks.)

 One way would be to transfer files using secure copy (`scp`).
 If your virtual machine username is `mlandis` and your virtual machine IP is `128.252.89.47`, then you can copy your files by typing
 ```
 $ scp output.txt mlandis@128.252.89.47:/home/mlandis